Basket is empty

-Only YELLOW and Orange hi vis vests are en471 spec by law.
+Only YELLOW Orange and some Red hi vis vests are full en iso 20471 spec by legislation.

-Red vests, green vests and all other colours do not meet en471 specification
+Red vests, green vests and all other colours do not meet en iso 20471 class 2 specification though may meet class 1, (see label on product)

 Below are some of the required codes and safety explainations for various items of Hi Visibility and Personal Protective Equipment.